DOCEBO LMS Quick Implementation Checklist

 White-labeling places your Docebo LMS above the crowd.

 This function allows you to use a custom domain and total control over internal LMS branding.
 All internal references to Docebo can be removed to ensure any learner only sees your own company brand that you control.

 A well-formulated course creation process is vitally important to ensure a smooth implementation and “going-live” process.

-Take time to plan your course structure and content .
-Either use your in-house team or employ an elearning specialist/consultancy to develop your course content based on sound pedagogical principles.
+Plan your course structure and content.
+Either use your in-house team or employ an e-learning specialist/consultancy to develop your course content based on sound pedagogical principles.

 Many companies already have course content available and this can be transposed into online learning content.

 Docebo has a range of in-built course content management and implementation functions.

 There are two approaches for creating and uploading course content:

 Upload content which has been created with an authoring tool.